juanpicado/demo/README.md

 ## Static Site Generation
 Overview pages like "Home", "TV" and "Movie" are being pre-rendered on build and revalidated every hour (page visit premised), hence are extremely performant and barely have any loading time.

-Single detail pages could have been statically optimized as well, but unfortunately the movie API is not suitable in this way, hence they are being rendered server side.
+Single detail pages could have been statically optimized as well, but the movie API to this state is not suitable for ssg, hence they are being rendered server side.

 ![Preview](https://github.com/timfuhrmann/next-video-streaming-platform-hls/blob/develop/public/readme-preview.png)